omicronrex/poolrooms/readme.txt

 todo

-- make like 3 more rooms
+- make like 1 more rooms
 - think up a conclusion that isn't "hurr almond water"
-- add tourney logo and branding

 --------------------------------------------------------------------------------